 - Unacceptable attire is clothing, adornment or accessories that are considered disruptive to the educational process. - Inappropriate attire for school includes, but is not limited to, items that display drugs, alcohol or tobacco, is considered harmful, sexual or obscene, promotes violence, racism, or gang affiliation. - Students must be covered from shoulders to mid-thigh.
 All visible shirts, blouses or tops must have 1 "straps, covering both shoulders.
-No revealing or overly tight clothing (examples: midriff-baring tops, tube tops, halter tops, see-through clothing, spaghetti straps, short-shorts or skirts, exposed undergarments, cleavage, or back-side.)
-Shoes or sandals are required to be worn. - Hats or other headgear, as well as sunglasses, may not be worn at school.
-Headphones or other electronic devices are not permitted without teacher permission. - Roller skate shoes, skate boards, spikes, heavy chains, and similar items are a safety hazard and as such are not allowed at school.
+No revealing or overly tight clothing (examples: midriff-baring tops, tube tops, halter tops, see-through clothing, spaghetti straps, short-shorts or skirts, exposed undergarments, cleavage, or back- side.)
+Shoes or sandals are required to be worn. - Sunglasses may not be worn at school.
+Headphones or other electronic devices are not permitted without teacher permission.
+Hats worn must be worn with the bill facing forward.
+Students shall remove any headwear at teacher discretion when asked. - Roller skate shoes, skate boards, spikes, heavy chains, and similar items are a safety hazard and as such are not allowed at school.

 Students not in compliance with our dress code policy will be alerted by a teacher, administrator or other staff member and asked to correct the situation.
 Students will be expected to make the appropriate changes (i.e. turning clothes inside out or putting on clothing provided by the school) with classroom time to be made up and parents notified.
-Students will not be allowed to leave school to correct the situation.
 Repeat offenders will face additional consequences.
 The administration may take further steps to ensure that no attire, grooming or adornment causes a disruption to the educational process.